Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 The check comes on its own after the answer is filled.
 So all the solutions will be logged under solution-step.

-** I don't like this!  **
-After two answers the demo answer is sent so a log with seek-help method will be logged with the information mentioned above.

 ### Window focus messages ###